muratkeremozcan/prod-ready-serverless/notes.md

 The API Gateway serves as an intermediary between the client (the requester) and the integration target (the service or application being accessed).
 Part of the e2e testing is to cover **Response transform**, which entails instructing the API Gateway to modify the response from the integration target before it's returned to the client.

-To clarify, the 'Request transform' in the API Gateway happens before the request is forwarded to Lambda, whereas the 'Response transform' occurs after the response is received from Lambda but before it's sent back to the client.
+To clarify, the 'Request transform' in the API Gateway happens before the request is forwarded to Lambda, whereas the 'Response transform' occurs after the response is received from the Lambda but before it's sent back to the client.
 These transformations play a critical role in shaping the interaction between the client and your service."

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2wiqwf49hbl5ojbbubh8.png)